Effective Use of Limited Resources

 Reuse

 JAL is working to reduce food waste by reusing and utilizing crops and foods that are discarded at the production stage, which is the upstream of the entire food system.
 JAL is working to reduce this harvest loss by reusing and utilizing crops and foods that would otherwise be discarded at the production stage, which is at the very upstream of the entire food system.
 For example, broccoli stems, despite their high nutritional value and taste comparable to broccoli itself, are discarded during harvest.
 The lounge offered the "Farmer's Soup" made entirely from broccoli stems from July 2022 to March 2023.
-The second "Farmer's Soup" is made from onion peels that would otherwise be discarded.
+The company is addressing the issue of food loss & waste (harvest loss) in the field, such as using asparagus stalks, onion skins, and other ingredients in soups, and coffee bean shells, which are discarded in large quantities and have become an environmental problem, in cocktails, etc.

 Refuse

-Based on the JAL Group's environmental policy, as JAL's unique initiative from the perspective of resource recycling, cabin attendants collect and sort inflight, and cooperate with recycling companies to recycle inflight waste.
+Based on the JAL Group's environmental policy, as JAL's unique initiative for resource recycling, cabin attendants collect and sort waste on board to recycle inflight waste by cooperating with recycling companies.

 garbage box at JAL Royal Catering